usamiername/pgtd-replayer/README.md

 Strat will then be saved to the workspace folder of your executor. (./recorded-pgtd.lua)

 Not adjusted for lag - efficacy of the script depends on your lag /!\
+Somewhat autoexec friendly - can crash but there are SOME countermeasures against it.